 Unlike the holders of common stock in a corporation, our shareholders have only limited voting rights on matters affecting our business and, therefore, limited ability to influence management's decisions regarding our business.
 For example, unlike holders of stock in a public corporation, our shareholders do not have "say-on-pay" advisory voting rights.
-Our shareholders did not elect our general partner and will not elect any of the members of our general partner's board of directors and have no right to elect our general partner or any of the members of our general partner's board of directors is chosen by HIP GP LLC, which is controlled by our Sponsors.
+Our shareholders did not elect our general partner and will not elect any of the members of our general partner's board of directors and have no right to elect our general partner or any of the members of our general partner's board of directors on an annual or other continuing basis.
+Our board of directors is chosen by HIP GP LLC, which is controlled by our Sponsors.
 Furthermore, if our shareholders are dissatisfied with the performance of our general partner, they have little ability to remove our general partner.
 As a result of these limitations, the price at which Class A Shares trade could be diminished because of the absence or reduction of a takeover premium in the trading price.